 Understanding JD.com's Unusual Options Activity

-Shares of JD.com (NASDAQ:JD) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $75.08.
+On Friday, shares of JD.com (NASDAQ:JD) saw unusual options activity.
+After the option alert, the stock price moved down to $71.5.

 - Sentiment: BULLISH